kin-sdk/kin-sdk-web/README.md

 ### Step 3: Create an account on Kin blockchain

 Use the `secret` of the account you generated in the previous step to create the account on the blockchain.

+> Creating the account may take a little while (up to 30 seconds, possibly longer on a busy moment) after the `result` above has been returned.
+You can use the `resolveTokenAccounts` method (see next step) to make sure the account is in fact created.
+As soon as the account is created correctly, the `resolveTokenAccounts` method will return the address with the balance.

 ```typescript
 const [result, error] = await client.createAccount(account.secret)